 Maintaining the Beko Turkish Coffee Maker.

-The Beko is the Mr. Turkish Coffee machine, doing for Turkish, what Mr. Coffee did for the American cup.
-You add fine-ground Turkish coffee, water, sugar and optional spice choice to the pot, press a button and two minutes later you have Turkish coffee.
+The Beko is the Mr. Turkish Coffee machine, doing for Turkish, what Mr. Coffee did for the American cup: You add fine-ground coffee, water, sugar and optional spice choice to the pot, press a button and less than four minutes later you have Turkish coffee.

 But I’m seeing a lot of complaints on Amazon that the Beko Turkish Coffee Maker stopped working after two months.
-I’ve had mine for two-and-half years and it still functions fine, making a morning pot nearly every day.
-I also had the first version of the Beko and it functioned fine as well.
+I’ve had mine for four years and it still functions fine, making a morning pot nearly every day.
+I also had the first version of the Beko that I passed onto my son and it functioned fine as well.

 It’s likely the problem in most instances is that the Beko hasn’t been properly maintained.
 You’ll know there are issues if you see a flashing or steady pink light.
 Deposits of those talc-fine coffee grounds are the likely cause of any problems with your Beko.